vijay03/cs360v-f20/notes/vm-basics.md

     * No need to rewrite applications or guest OS
     * This was the breakthrough that led to VMware being successful and launching VMware ESX Server
     * Similar to approach #1, the complexity of binary translation increases with the complexity of the guest OS
+* Approach used today: **Hardware-Assisted Virtualization**
+    * Intel and AMD added virtualization support to the hardware
+    * Sensitive instructions cause a trap (the original problem with approch #2)
+    * New hardware structures (`VMCS`) to control which sensitive instructions cause a trap
+    * Most virtual machines run today take advantage of hardware support

 * Acknowledgements:
     * [James Mickens](https://mickens.seas.harvard.edu/) [fantastic slides on Virtualization](http://www.eecs.harvard.edu/~cs161/notes/virtualization.pdf)